Albuquerque Domestic Violence Lawyers

 New Mexico law defines “household member” as a spouse, family member, or a person with whom the alleged attacker has an ongoing personal relationship.

 Domestic violence charges can carry very high punishment ranges, largely depending on any injuries sustained.
 A petty misdemeanor is the lowest tier of the charges and can result in up to six months in jail and a fine up to $500.
-A misdemeanor charge can carry up to a one year jail sentence and a fine up to $1,000.
-A fourth degree felony carries up to 18 months in prison and up to a $5,000 fine, while a third degree felony carries up to 3 years in prison and up to a $5,000 fine.
-Furthermore, a judge can impose additional stipulations on a punishment for domestic violence charges, such as required counseling or a heightened charge for repeated offenders.
-For example, if you have earlier convictions of misdemeanor aggravated assault against a household member, you may be charged with a fourth degree felony.
+A misdemeanor charge can carry up to a one-year jail sentence and a fine up to $1,000.
+A fourth-degree felony carries up to 18 months in prison and up to a $5,000 fine, while a third-degree felony carries up to 3 years in prison and up to a $5,000 fine.
+Furthermore, a judge can impose additional stipulations on punishment for domestic violence charges, such as required counseling or a heightened charge for repeated offenders.
+For example, if you have earlier convictions of misdemeanor aggravated assault against a household member, you may be charged with a fourth-degree felony.

 Additionally, a household member alleging domestic violence may seek an emergency court-issued order of protection.
 In this case, the alleged abuser will not be present at the hearing and a law enforcement officer will tell the judge that the emergency order is needed.
-The order expires after 72 hours, but after this point the court may additionally issue a “temporary order of protection” in which the alleged abuser will be present during the meeting.
+The order expires after 72 hours, but after this point, the court may additionally issue a “temporary order of protection” in which the alleged abuser will be present during the meeting.
 An order of protection may cause you to lose temporary custody of your child as well as the ability to go to your residence or speak to your significant other.
-It is therefore important to contact an experienced criminal attorney in Albuquerque as soon as you have received notice of a petition for an order of protection.
+It is therefore important to contact an experienced criminal legal team in Albuquerque as soon as you have received notice of a petition for an order of protection.